Maximum Likelihood Estimation in Data-Driven Modeling and Control: Data-Driven Predictive Control With the Signal Matrix Model

 where, with an abuse of notation, $g^t(\cdot)$ denotes the approximation of $g_{\text{\newacro}}(\cdot)$ with one iteration at time instant $t$.
 In this way, the \newacro\ predictor is approximated by a linear equality constraint that can be efficiently solved within a quadratic program.
 Thus, the proposed approach solves the following optimization problem at each time step

 The parameter estimation part (\ref{eqn:iddeepc}) in regularized DeePC has the same form as the maximum likelihood estimator (\ref{eqn:optsqp}) with $p=2$, which leads to the predictor in (\ref{eqn:mlepc}).
-However, our proposed method avoids the aforementioned shortcomings with the regularized DeePC algorithm: 1) the parameter estimation part is isolated from the control performance objective and placed in the predictor itself; 2) the problem of hyperparameter tuning is avoided by deriving the coefficients statistically, which requires only information about the noise levels of the offline data $\sigma^2$ and the online measurements $\sigma_p^2$.
+However, our proposed method isolates the parameter estimation part from the control performance objective.
+More importantly, the problem of hyperparameter tuning is avoided by deriving the coefficients statistically, which requires only information about the noise levels of the offline data $\sigma^2$ and the online measurements $\sigma_p^2$.